Hotel toilet paper folding: Variations

 "Toilet paper origami" (also called "toilegami") is a variation that involves folding toilet paper in elaborate shapes.

 Gill found differences in the style and care of folding between hotels.
 One example from Tokyo, "with its tiny pleats, really stands out", according to the photographer.
 "Only in Japan did I find such minute attention to detail. [...]
 The New York City [example], on the other hand, is very poor quality, asymmetrical on rough, thin paper.
 And the Romania [example] is a great slab with a small, right-hand fold."

 According to one hotel industry website, "Housekeepers at luxe lairs around the world are neatly folding the loose end of a partially used roll of toilet paper into a neat little bow or fan."
 Some hotels provide more elaborate flourishes: some apply a sticker attaching the folded end to the roll; others wrap spare rolls with a ribbon; Thompson Hotels imprint their logo on the first square.
 The Eldorado Hotel in Santa Fe, New Mexico, also imprints its name and logo on the ends of its toilet paper — a practice done by supervisors checking the work of the housekeepers.

 As part of a $1 billion renovation of the Fontainebleau Hotel in Miami Beach, Florida, in 2006, the typical triangular fold practice was stopped as one of a number of changes in order to give customers an impression that the hotel was special.
 "We're not going to do the little pointy thing," rooms division chief Charlotte Rosenau told the Miami Herald.
 "Every hotel does that."
 The change in toilet paper policy was made after Rosenau and several housekeepers crowded into a bathroom to experiment with different methods.
 They settled on "folding the first square in half, then resting the crease midway down the roll", according to the newspaper.
 "It just looks nice and clean," Rosenau explained.

 The Tickle Pink Inn, a hotel in Carmel Highlands, California, folds the ends of its toilet paper into fan-like designs, mirroring the folds of its bathroom washcloths.
 A review in the San Francisco Chronicle noted the practice as "a fancy touch".

 One travel writer noted seeing toilet paper folded into flowers and sailboats at hotels in Costa Rica.

 Usage beyond hotels

-An automated toilet paper folding machine called Meruboa was invented in Japan.
+An automated toilet paper folding machine called Mervoi (メルボア) was invented in Japan.
 With the push of a lever the device folds the first sheet of toilet paper into a triangle.

 Elaborate wedding dresses have been made from folded toilet paper (also using glue).